Cybersecurity Compliance | | 23 min read

 Transmission includes any movement of CUI between people, systems, organizations, or environments.
 Common paths include email, secure file transfer, customer portals, prime contractor portals, API integrations, collaboration platforms, chat tools, ticket attachments, remote access, database replication, backup replication, cloud synchronization, subcontractor exchanges, printing, scanning, physical handoff, uploads, and downloads.

-For each path, document the source system, destination system, data type, user or process initiating transfer, authentication method, encryption method, approval requirement, logging capability, retention or copy behavior, and subcontractor or third-party involvement.
+For each path, document the source system, destination system, data type, user or process initiating transfer, authentication method, encryption method, approval requirement, logging capability, retention or copy behavior, and subcontractor or third party involvement.

 Step 8: Identify Users, Roles, and Access Paths